FrancoisSimon/aTrack/README.md

         directed motion and the standard deviation of the initial speed of the particle.

 Outputs:
-- `pd_params`: Log likelihood and model parameters in pandas format
+- `pd_params`: Log likelihood and model parameters in pandas format.
         Log_likelihood: log probability of each track according to the model.
-        LocErr: Estiamted localization errors for each state
+        LocErr: Estiamted localization errors for each state .
-        d: Estimated d, the diffusion length per step of the particle, for each state (the diffusion coefficient $D = d^2/(2dt)$
+        d: Estimated d, the diffusion length per step of the particle, for each state (the diffusion coefficient $D = d^2/(2dt)$.
         q: Estimated diffusion lengths per step of the potential well for each state.
         l: Estiamted standard deviation of the initial speed of the particle.
-        mean_speed: Predicted average speed of the particle along the whole track (as opposed to l which represents the speed at the first time point)
+        mean_speed: Predicted average speed of the particle along the whole track (as opposed to l which represents the speed at the first time point).

 ### Confined_fit